kroyeeg/load-env-file-plugin/README.md

 `.env` file loads once when the project is opened.

 When you add a Run Configuration, the contents of the .env file are automatically set as the Run Configuration's environment variables.
-This also applies when you execute a new Run.
-Additionally, when you open a project, the saved Run Configurations are also updated.
 <!-- Plugin description end -->